braydens02/braydens02.github.io/essays/Javascript.md

 I actually quite like athletic software engineering.
 Having practice WODs as well as the real WODs in class gives me a lot of practice and they aren’t as stressful as coding large projects where I feel like I’m spending 90% of my time debugging random errors.

 It also ensures that I keep up with the class curriculum since they occur quite often.
+I get to learn a lot while the class still feels manageable.
 Although having these forms of “quizzes” is stressful to have so frequently, I still think that it’s a good form of learning overall.
 I think that this format of learning is well-suited for me since I tend to procrastinate on large assignments whose due dates are far away.